How to Clean Makeup Brushes and Sponges, According to Professional Makeup Artists

-While it may seem like a time-consuming chore, the good news is that cleaning your makeup brushes is actually pretty easy and can be done quickly.
-Once you get into the habit of regularly cleaning your brushes, it will become a second nature part of your beauty routine and you’ll forget there was ever a time when you weren’t doing it.
+While it may seem like a time-consuming chore (especially if you have a large collection), you should make cleaning your makeup brushes a regular part of your routine.
+Once you get into the habit, you’ll forget there was ever a time when you weren’t doing it.

-Keep reading to discover expert tips on how to clean makeup brushes easily, quickly and effectively.
+Keep reading to discover expert tips on how to clean makeup brushes easily, quickly and without any greasy residue leftover.

 Why Should You Clean Your Makeup Brushes?

 There are several reasons why it’s super important to regularly clean your makeup brushes.
-The main reason is, of course, to prevent bacteria and dirt from building up on your brushes.
-When not taken care of properly, makeup brushes can cause breakouts (and even worse, cause fungal infections).
+The main reason, of course, is to prevent bacteria and dirt from building up on your brushes.
+When not taken care of properly, makeup brushes can cause breakouts (or even worse, fungal infections).
 “If you have dirty brushes, then you are applying dirt and bacteria onto your face,” points out Flynn Pyykkonen, CEO and Founder of Makeup By Flynn Inc. No thanks!

 What Should You Use to Clean Your Makeup Brushes?

-If you don’t have a makeup brush cleaner on hand, though, a gentle cleanser or a micellar water will work.
-The Garnier SkinActive Micellar Cleansing Water 2-in-1 Waterproof Makeup Remover is one of the best for this.
-The micelles in this water-based cleanser capture and lift away any dirt, makeup and oil.
+If you don’t have a makeup brush cleaner on hand, a gentle makeup-removing cleanser or micellar water like this one from Garnier will do the trick.
+The micelles in this water-based cleanser capture and lift away any dirt, makeup and oil from your brushes.

 Step 1: Rinse Off Residual Makeup

-The American Academy of Dermatology Association (AAD) recommends beginning by rinsing your brushes underneath lukewarm, running water to remove residual makeup.
-Tip: Avoid submerging the whole brush under the water, as it can dissolve the glue that holds the brush together.
+Per the AAD, start by rinsing your brushes under lukewarm running water to remove residual makeup.
+Avoid submerging the whole brush underwater, as doing so can dissolve the glue that holds the brush together.

 Step 2: Swipe, Spin, Swirl Your Brushes